Porter (carrier)

-A porter's gear is typically simple but effective.
-In this example, the load goes into an oversized basket, or doko, which rests against the back.
+This Nepali porter's gear consists of a basket (doko) resting against his back.
 A strap runs underneath the doko and over the crown of the head, which bears most of the weight.
-Each porter in this region also carries a T-shaped walking stick called a tokma to take some of the strain off the back.
+He also carries a T-shaped walking stick called a tokma.

 A porter, also called a bearer, is a person who carries objects or cargo for others.
 The range of services conducted by porters is extensive, from shuttling luggage aboard a train (a railroad porter) to bearing heavy burdens at altitude in inclement weather on multi-month mountaineering expeditions.
 They can carry items on their backs (backpack) or on their heads.
 The word "porter" derives from the Latin portare (to carry).

-The use of humans to transport cargo dates to the ancient world, prior to domesticating animals and development of the wheel.
+The use of humans to transport cargo dates to the ancient world, prior to domesticating animals and the development of the wheel.
 Historically it remained prevalent in areas where slavery was permitted, and exists today where modern forms of mechanical conveyance are impractical or impossible, such as in mountainous terrain, or thick jungle or forest cover.

 Over time, slavery diminished and technology advanced, but the role of porter for specialized transporting services remains strong in the 21st century.
 Examples include bellhops at hotels, redcaps at railway stations, skycaps at airports, and bearers on adventure trips engaged by foreign travelers.